Polish and Hungarian foreign ministers clash over Orbán's remarks on frozen Russian assets

 Source: European Pravda

-Details: Orbán wrote: "Bypassing Hungary and raping European law in broad daylight, the Brusselians are making moves to seize frozen Russian assets – a declaration of war.
+Details: Orbán had written: "Bypassing Hungary and raping European law in broad daylight, the Brusselians are making moves to seize frozen Russian assets – a declaration of war.
 Meanwhile, they demand €135 billion more from member states to fuel the conflict.
 Hungary will not play along in this twisted Brusselian scheme."

 Advertisement: